 As part of the 2.0 liter partial settlement, VW will invest $2 billion over the next 10 years in ZEV infrastructure.
 These monies are separate from the $112.7 million in trust funds that Washington is eligible for.

-Of the $2 billion for ZEV infrastructure, Volkswagen will invest $800 million in California and $1.2 billion throughout the rest of the nation.
-There will be opportunities for public input on the type and locations of the ZEV projects.
+VW has established Electrify America (EA), LLC to manage these investments.
+Of the $2 billion for ZEV infrastructure, EA will invest $800 million in California and $1.2 billion throughout the rest of the nation.
+EA will provide opportunities for public input on the type and locations of the ZEV projects.

-Washington and Oregon jointly submitted a proposal to Volkswagen recommending ZEV infrastructure projects in our states.
+Washington and Oregon jointly submitted a proposal to EA recommending ZEV infrastructure projects in our states.
+Seattle and Portland were two of the metropolitan areas selected for Cycle 1 funding.
+During this first cycle, EA will invest $300 million across the country.
 Examples of ZEV investment projects include:

 Visit EPA's website to learn more about this part of the settlement.